OUR IMPACT

 OUR PROGRAMMES

-On expedition, everyone is out of their comfort zone and that’s a great leveller.
 Young people’s expectations of themselves and others are challenged.
-New alliances are forged, experiences shared and futures are shaped.
+Experiences are shared and futures are shaped.

 Our Young Explorers come from a wide variety of backgrounds; from communities facing high levels of economic and social deprivation and from those where expectations of personal and professional success are high.
 Often, these people would never cross paths in any other way.
 With us, they rub shoulders and exchange ideas in tents and canoes, up mountains and in the jungle.

-Our impact in 2022
+Our impact in 2023

 We believe that young people need the right skills, behaviours, and confidence to tackle contemporary challenges and opportunities.
 In assessing impact, we consider our success in supporting young people to acquire these skills, behaviours, and confidence through our programmes.